Japanese loanwords in Hawaii: Background

-However, as several varieties of Japanese cultural influence in the US in general has increased over the years, it has further bolstered the uses of Japanese terminology in Hawaii.
+However, as several varieties of Japanese cultural influence in the US in general has increased over the years, it has further bolstered the uses of Japanese terminology in Hawaiʻi.
 Japanese food has increased in popularity and availability, most notably in the history of sushi in the US and Top Ramen, plus in the 21st century, ramen restaurants.
 Poke restaurants, centered around the Hawaiian dish, also have food with Japanese influences.
 Another variety of cultural influence has been the increasing fandom and availability of anime and manga as early as the 1980s with that era's Viz Japanese comics in English and Mangajin magazine.
 This fandom brought in the name "cosplay" and expanded its practice in a wider audience.

 Some words are not from the standard Japanese language.
 They instead originated from Japan's regional dialects.
 For example, the word "bobora" is said to be spoken only in certain prefectures, especially in western Japan where many of the Japanese immigrants came from.
 It originates from the Portuguese word abóbora meaning Japanese pumpkin.